cdk8s-team/cdk8s-plus/docs/java.md

 ### PolicyRule <a name="org.cdk8s.plus22.PolicyRule"></a>

-Information that describes a policy rule, but does not contain information about who the rule applies to or which namespace the rule applies to.
+Information that describes a policy rule that can be applied to a ClusterRole.

 #### Initializers <a name="org.cdk8s.plus22.PolicyRule.Initializer"></a>